China military says not aware of veterans' protest

 Few cases ever get resolved though, and petitioners can stage noisy protests out of frustration.

-China has the world’s largest military and the government of President Xi Jinping is pumping billions of dollars into an impressive modernisation programme, including aircraft carriers, anti-satellite missiles and stealth jets.
-(Reporting by Ben Blanchard; Editing by Nick Macfie)
+China has the world’s largest military and the government of President Xi Jinping is pumping billions of dollars into an impressive modernization program, including aircraft carriers, anti-satellite missiles and stealth jets.